Building the last Main Line Railway

 Rugby to Barby: gcrcs100

-locomotive waits in steam and is attached to the line of wagons seen in the
+standing on the temporary track attached to the line of wagons seen in image

-from the LNWR side until the GC bridge, viaduct and works were complete to
+be removed from the LNWR side until the GC bridge, viaduct and works were

-to be placed, would require spoil for the extensive embankments that were
+spoil for the extensive embankments that were required.

 back